 (h) A Certificate of Insurance and appropriate additional insured endorsement evidencing the above insurance coverage shall be submitted to MID prior to the execution of this Agreement on behalf of MID.

-(i) Insurance companies providing insurance hereunder shall be rated (A minus: VII -Admitted) or better in Best's Insurance Rating Guide and shall be legally licensed and qualified to conduct insurance business in the State of California.
+(i) Insurance companies providing insurance hereunder shall be rated (A minus: VII -) or better in Best's Insurance Rating Guide and shall be authorizedto conduct insurance business in the State of California.

-(j) The terms of the insurance policy or policies issued to provide the above insurance coverage shall not be amended to reduce the above required insurance limits and coverages nor shall such policies be canceled by the carrier without thirty (30) days prior written notice by certified or registered mail of amendment or cancellation to MID, except that cancellation for non-payment of premium shall require ten (10) days prior written notice by certified or registered mail.
+(j) The terms of the insurance policy or policies issued to provide the above insurance coverage shall not be canceled by the carrier without thirty (30) days prior notice of cancellation to MID, except that cancellation for non-payment of premium shall require ten (10) days prior notice.
 In the event the said insurance is canceled, the Consultant shall, prior to the cancellation date, submit to MID Finance new evidence of insurance in the amounts established.

 EQUAL EMPLOYMENT OPPORTUNITY